 House hunters who find a home they want to buy with a VA mortgage must have the home appraised by a VA-assigned professional before the loan can be approved.

-These waivers are only issued on a case-by-case basis.
+VA waivers for minimum property requirements are only issued on a case-by-case basis.
 There is no "template" or boilerplate for determining whether a property qualifies for an MPR waiver.
-According to the VA official site, the Department of Veterans Affairs may agree to waive some requirements where justified by "conditions common to a particular geographic area or occurring on the site, or where such conditions make compliance impractical or impossible."
+The Department of Veterans Affairs may agree to waive some requirements if:

-The Department of Veterans Affairs has the final say in all MPR waivers or exceptions.
+The Department of Veterans Affairs has the final say in all MPR waivers or exemptions.
 Decisions are often made by the nearest VA field office or Regional Loan Center with jurisdiction.
-MPR waivers usually do not require centralized review or processing.
+VA MPR waivers usually do not require centralized review or processing.